carstenpiepel/reveal-presentations/psdw-2019-collaborating.md

 ## Charging guidance

-* Once bug record has been created, PM/TA can request unbillable charge code <!-- .element: class="fragment" -->
+* Once bug record has been created, PM/TA can request unbillable R&D charge code <!-- .element: class="fragment" -->

 * Diagnosing and reporting of defect as well as testing of fixes are eligible <!-- .element: class="fragment" -->